Watts Water Technologies, Inc. research snapshot

 Track reported and organic sales by region, data-center related volume, adjusted operating margin, free cash flow conversion, inventory and receivables, dividend and buyback actions, and Class A versus Class B ownership signals.

-Reduce conviction if growth falls below the guided organic range while tariffs, Europe demand, or integration costs compress returns on capital.
+Reduce conviction if growth falls below the guided organic range while tariffs, Middle East demand, Europe softness, or integration costs compress returns on capital.

 Investment research summary